-- Complete all specified courses in the curriculum plan: - The equivalent of 121 semester hours, including 56 semester hours of lower division credits for pre-licensure and 57 for RN-BSN - · Complete a minimum: - Pre-licensure: 30 semester hours at St. John's College - Accelerated BSN: 30 semester hours at St. John's College - RN to BSN: 30 semester hours at St. John's College - Attain a minimum of 2.0 GPA for all courses offered at the college. - Be free and clear of financial and/or institutional holds before applying for graduation.
+- Complete all specified courses in the curriculum plan: - The equivalent of 121 semester hours, including 56 semester hours of lower division credits for pre-licensure and 57 for RN-BSN. - · Complete a minimum: - Pre-licensure: 30 semester hours at St. John's College - Accelerated BSN: 30 semester hours at St. John's College - RN to BSN: 30 semester hours at St. John's College - Attain a minimum of 2.0 GPA for all courses offered at the college.
+A minimum grade of C or better must be obtained for all courses. - Be free and clear of financial and/or institutional holds before applying for graduation.
 Students completing in summer may participate in May ceremonies.